 Using data analytics we can examine data as well as build models using historical data and make predictions which can help business in the following ways:

-Decision making: Data analytics techniques can provide vital insights about the pros and cons of business decisions.
-Suppose a company wants to take a decision on launching their newly designed product in the market.
-They can use data analytics to predict consumer behavior, look at the sales and current market state to price their product and analyze the market to look at consumer buying trends to decide on an opportune time to launch the product.
+Decision Making: Data analytics techniques can provide vital insights about the pros and cons of business decisions.
+Continuing with the above example, the company can use data analytics to predict consumer behavior, look at the sales and current market to price their product.
+They can analyze the market to look at consumer buying trends to decide on an opportune time to launch the product.
 This will not only ensure great sales and profit but also help them develop their business in the future.

 You can learn more about Business Analysis and Analytics at our Blog.